mcaceresb/stata-gtools/docs/usage/gstats_transform.md

             means up to or from the current observation; window(. #)` and `window(# .)` mean from the start and through the end, respectively.

+- `interval(#[stat] #[stat] [var])` The interval for range statistics.
+Since each range statistic can specify its own interval and variables, this is only used for range statistics that don't specify an interval.

 ### Gtools